 Sebastien Le Toux #11, Forward

 With the Union, Le Toux quickly emerged as one of the premier offensive stars in Major League Soccer.
 The versatile attacker, who became Philadelphia's first All-Star representative in 2010, is widely regarded as one of the hardest workers in the league.

-Jim Curtin joins the Union’s staff as assistant coach of the senior squad.
+Jim Curtin has been named the Union's Interim Team Manager.
 In June 2010, Curtin joined the staff at YSC Sports in Wayne as the director of curriculum development.
 Additionally, Curtin was the Union’s Under-18 Academy head coach and was instrumental in the U18s capturing the 2012 Generation Adidas Cup.
 Curtin attended Villanova University and was drafted into the MLS in 2001 by the Chicago Fire.
 The 2004 MLS All-Star played over two hundred games for the Fire as was named Chicago’s defender of the year in 2004 before finishing his final two seasons in the league with Chivas USA.

 *Please note: Each week will feature at least one Philadelphia Union coach & two Philadelphia Union players, including staff and players not listed above.
 Philadelphia Union players and coaches are subject to change.

 Photo credits: All Philadelphia Union photos courtesy of Greg Carroccio (Sideline Photos) and Getty Images